haven-protocol-org/haven-payment-gateway/readme.txt

 == Frequently Asked Questions ==

-* What is Monero ?
+* What is Haven?
+Haven Protocol decentralised algorithmic synthetic asset platform based on the Monero codebase.
+The idea was for a private coin that anyone could use anywhere with no 3rd parties, with the ability to convert between currencies in your own digital vault.
+Many described it as the ultimate expression of what a cryptocurrency should be.

-Monero is completely private, cryptographically secure, digital cash used across the globe.
-See https://getmonero.org for more information
+See https://havenprotocol.org/ for more information

-* What is a Monero wallet?
+* What is a Haven wallet?

-A Monero wallet is a piece of software that allows you to store your funds and interact with the Monero network.
-You can get a Monero wallet from https://getmonero.org/downloads
+A Haven wallet is a piece of software that allows you to create an Haven account, store your funds and interact with the Haven network.
+You can get a Haven wallet from https://havenprotocol.org/products/

 * What is haven-wallet-rpc ?
-The haven-wallet-rpc is an RPC server that will allow this plugin to communicate with the Monero network.
+The haven-wallet-rpc is an RPC server that will allow this plugin to communicate with the Haven network.
 You can download it from https://getmonero.org/downloads with the command-line tools.

 * Why do I see `[ERROR] Failed to connect to haven-wallet-rpc at localhost port 18080 Syntax error: Invalid response data structure: Request id: 1 is different from Response id: ` ?
 This is most likely because this plugin can not reach your haven-wallet-rpc.
 Make sure that you have supplied the correct host IP and port to the plugin in their fields.
 If your haven-wallet-rpc is on a different server than your wordpress site, make sure that the appropriate port is open with port forwarding enabled.

+* How can I get support?
+Support is available in the support channel of Haven Discord: https://discordapp.com/invite/CCtNxfG